-The management and monitoring of liquidity risk is defined by the J.P.
-Morgan AG Management Board in the company business and risk strategy, whereas the treasury policy defines the framework for J.P.
-Morgan's treasury management activities and summarizes the daily control of J.P.
+The management and monitoring of liquidity risk is defined in binding fashion by the J.P.
+Morgan AG Management Board in the company business and risk strategy, whereas the treasury policy defines the framework for JPMorgan's treasury management activities and summarizes the daily control of J.P.
 Morgan AG's liquidity position.

 The J.P.
-Morgan AG Management Board concluded that capital allocation is not an adequate tool to cover the risk of a sudden outflow of liquidity in the € Clearing business, leaving JPMAG with clearing obligations which could not be met.
-Instead the treasury policy defines a number of stress scenarios, which analyze the possible contingency funding avenues open to J.P.
+Morgan AG Management Board concluded to allocate a fixed amount of € 100 million of risk capital to cover the risk of a sudden outflow of liquidity in the € Clearing business.
+In addition the treasury policy defines a number of stress scenarios, which analyze the possible contingency funding avenues open to J.P.
 Morgan AG in order to ensure the necessary liquidity to continue its core activities even under unfavorable market conditions.